Kuuuube/quiddler_solver/readme.md

 ## Usage

-1. Download the quiddler puzzle html page. `get_latest_puzzle.sh` is provided to do this automatically.
+1. Download the quiddler puzzle html page.
+It must be named `puzzle` and placed next to `quiddler_solver`.

+    `get_latest_puzzle.sh` is provided to do this automatically.

 2. Run `quiddler_solver` (or `cargo run --release` if running from source).